-TheraCys [BCG Live (Intravesical)] is used to treat bladder cancer that is localized (has not spread to other parts of the body).
-BCG (Bacillus Calmette and Guérin) is made using the organisms of a bacteria.
-Common side effects include bladder irritation (e.g., difficult/painful/frequent/bloody urination), fever, or chills.
+TheraCys [BCG Live (Intravesical)] is made using the organisms of a bacteria (Bacillus Calmette and Guérin) used to treat bladder cancer that is localized (has not spread to other parts of the body).
+Common side effects of TheraCys include bladder irritation (e.g., difficult/painful/frequent/bloody urination), urine leakage or incontinence, bladder or groin pain, tissue particles in your urine (not blood), fever, or chills.
 High/persistent fever may be a sign of an infection.
-Tell your doctor if effects occur, persist, or worsen.
-Nausea, vomiting, loss of appetite, or diarrhea may also occur.
+Tell your doctor if side effects occur, persist, or worsen.
+Other side effects of TheraCys include nausea, vomiting, stomach pain, loss of appetite, diarrhea, constipation, headache, skin rash, dizziness, or tired feeling.

 One dose of TheraCys consists of 81 mg (dry weight) BCG, administered through a urethral catheter.
 TheraCys may interact with antibiotics, or drugs that weaken your immune system, such as: cancer medicine or radiation, cyclosporine, sirolimus, tacrolimus, basiliximab, efalizumab, muromonab-CD3, mycophenolate mofetil, azathioprine, leflunomide, etanercept, or steroids.
 Tell your doctor all medications you use.
 During pregnancy, TheraCys should be used only when prescribed.
 Women receiving this medication should avoid pregnancy.
 Consult your doctor to discuss using 2 forms of birth control (e.g., condoms, birth control pills) while receiving this medication.
 If you become pregnant or think you may be pregnant, tell your doctor.
 It is unknown if this drug passes into breast milk.
 Because of the possible risk to the infant, breast-feeding while using this drug is not recommended.